 Then, we take dental impressions that are sent to a dental laboratory.
 While your dental crowns are created, we will give you a temporary cap on each treated tooth.
 When complete, we will ensure that your dental crowns are secure and comfortable.

-What Do Dental Crowns Treat?
+Dental Crowns Uses

 Inlays and Onlays